sarahajones/theme-academic-cv/content/teaching/python/index.md

 ---
-title: Reproducible Data Processing and Analysis using R
+title: Intro to Python
-summary: Best practices for reproducibile analytics in R and Quarto
+summary: Using Python for data analytics - beginner friendly
-date: 2025-03-01
+date: 2024-09-01
 type: docs
 math: false
 tags:
-  - R
+  - Python
 image:
-  caption: 'Learning to code reproducibly'
+  caption: 'Learn to use Python for health data analytics and more'
 ---

-## Workshop Reproducible Coding Practices

-A beginner-friendly workshop on reproducible data processing and analysis, where you'll learn best practices for creating, documenting, and sharing your scripts that ensure computational reproducibility and adherence to open science principles.
-The primary goal of reproducible data processing and analysis is to enable others to independently replicate your results by using your code and data.
-However, reproducibility alone doesn't guarantee the correctness of your results.

-Therefore, this workshop will also cover techniques to validate your code using practices and testing methods to prevent and detect errors.
-Also, you'll learn how to track the provenance of any result, such as figures or tables, to document the process by which they were obtained.
+## Beginners Course to learn to use Python for applied analytics
+This course will use a combination of general and context specific lectures, in tandem with hands-on skills based labs to develop computing and programming skills in the Python language.
+No prior computing knowledge is required or expected.

 ## Learning Goals
-- Understand the principles of computational reproducibility and their importance in research.
-- Improve coding readability and organization.
+- Use Python to solve simple tasks and build simple functions
-- Practice defensive coding techniques to prevent and detect errors.
+- Understand coding loops, logic, and basic debugging
-- Learn to write and publish portable scripts for reproducible analysis across different systems.
+- Load in and explore health data through Python (particularly using pandas)
+- Produce an analytic report that addresses a health policy issue using Python

 ## Materials
-All materials including slides and practice scripts can be found [here](https://github.com/sarahajones/KLIworkshop2025/tree/main), please adapt and credit to Sarah Ashcroft-Jones and Sofia Pelica accordingly.
+All materials including slides and practice scripts can be found [here](https://github.com/sarahajones/python_materials/tree/main), please adapt and credit to Sarah Ashcroft-Jones accordingly.

-## Did you find these resources helpful?
-Consider sharing them 🙌
+## Did you find this page helpful?
+Consider sharing it 🙌